 Navy blue napkins on a white tablecloth add to the crisp, clean nautical feel.
 In addition, your decorations will show up best on the white background.
 Sprinkle red or blue star confetti to create a festive sparkle, while tying the whole scene together for continuity.

 Similarly, we have created a more casual nautical theme with buoys, birds, and rope knots.
 Here we repeat variations of a theme that we space down the banquet or reception table.

 This collection of buoy, bird, and rope knot would also make nice nautical centerpiece for round tables that would be consistent, but show a little extra creativity for each table.

 Use a white tablecloth and position cut-outs of "water" down the center of the tables for a splash of aquatic color under ships and buoys; use scrapbook or bulletin paper of water found at hobby stores.
-Position a sleek white sailboat with red and blue stripes and brass details, mounted sailboat in blue and burgundy, historic clipper ship, white wood shrimp boat, and/or a wooden sailboat on each splash of ocean depending upon your budget.
+Position a white sailboat, mounted sailboat, historic clipper ship, white wood shrimp boat, and/or a wooden sailboat on each splash of ocean depending upon your budget.

 Insert small fishing boats with nets to put the finishing touches to your banquet table.
-Meander pieces of rope through the length of the display and sprinkle shimmering metallic confetti of red, blue & silver sailboats.
+Meander pieces of rope through the length of the display and sprinkle shimmering metallic red & blue star confetti.
+Head Table: